 5. The "Delete cluster" button deletes the cluster from your project.

-It is possible to search for keywords (2) — you will see those keywords whose name matches or contains the entered word.
+It is possible to search for keywords (2) — you will see those keywords whose name matches or contains the entered word (regardless of case — when searching, it does not matter where you use or not use capital letters).

 Next there are buttons with the following functions (3):